Clara-Sousa-Neves/Clara-Sousa-Neves/README.md

 ✨ I am currently learning React & TDD.

-💻 I am currently working on creating personal projects to practice & learning how to grow & become a better Developer.
+💻 Also working on creating personal projects to practice & learning how to grow & become a better Developer.

 🤝 I am open for collaborations or hiring to work in the Web Development world.